How Much Space Do You Need?

 What are your priorities?

 As a general rule of thumb, a big house will require more time and money to care for than a smaller one.
+Perhaps you can find a home equity loan with low interest rates to help with the costs.
 If you enjoy doing your own lawn and maintenance work, you can save a lot of money, but hiring someone else can be expensive.
 Doing it yourself, as rewarding as that may be, can also take precious time from your family and pastimes.

 Contrary to popular belief, having a small space can cut down on clutter by making us more aware and purposeful in what we buy and keep.
 It can also reduce expenses and give us more freedom.
 It all depends on what you want.